The Woman Who Saved The Children

 'Brings to life the world of clever and conscientious upper-middle-class women... a valuable account of a forgotten life', Sunday Times

-'A very readable story which will strike a chord for many', Times Online
+'A very readable story which will strike a chord for many', The Times

 'Unusual and perceptive', The Daily Mail